Indiana Non-Owner SR22 Insurance: Get Covered Without a Vehicle (2026 Guide)

 How much is non owner SR22 insurance in Indiana?

-On average, a non-owner SR22 policy in Indiana costs between $45 and $80 per month.
+On average, a non-owner SR22 policy in Indiana costs between $33 and $75 per month.
 This is substantially cheaper than a standard SR22 policy (which averages $140–$250/mo) because the insurance company does not have to cover physical damage to a vehicle.
 Your exact rate depends on your driving record, age, and zip code.
+See the carrier comparison table above for specific rates by provider.

 Does a non-owner policy cover rental cars?